Continuing our Crossroads Tournament Series –

 The Director is the final authority in the ring and will coordinate with the other ring officials to resolve any problems or issues arising from concerns of the competitors and may call point if they feel the judges have missed a call.

 All competitors, coaches, and spectators will obey the Director at all times.
 Violations of this rule are punishable by ejection from the tournament and/or the venue.

 The role of the Line Judges is to observe, identify, and indicate valid scoring techniques performed by the competitors in accordance with the tournament rules.

-There will be four (4) Line Judges for each match.
-They will each have a red baton and a blue baton.
+Line Judges will each have a red baton and a blue baton.
 At no point should anyone but the Fight Table or Director address the Line Judges or otherwise communicate with them.
 Any fighter or coach attempting to communicate directly with the Line Judges will receive a warning.

 During a match Line Judges will call “POINT” when they witness a valid scoring technique during the match.
 Line Judges will position their batons or flags to indicate votes after the director calls “HALT”

 - Abstain/Nothing Seen (0 pts) – batons crossed low in an “X” pattern.